rathdebi/MLandDSForEveryone/README.md

 output-
 --------
-help business to make use data driven inferences
+help business to make use of data driven inferences

 workflow-
 ---------